 Joint Business Meeting

-WESTAR and WRAP will hold a joint business meeting at least once per year and preferably twice a year.
+WESTAR and WRAP will hold a joint business meeting at least twice per year.
 At the business meeting, the treasurer of WESTAR will provide a financial report detailing the status of grants, contracts and expenditures for both WESTAR and WRAP.
 Additionally, WESTAR and WRAP workplans will be reviewed to enable collaborative technical efforts of WESTAR and WRAP where possible.
 Technical work products and deliverables will be presented and reviewed.

 Committee Collaboration